radiantlogic-v8/documentation-eoc/documentation/environments/applications/alerting/alert-management-overview.md

 ![image description](../images/first-alert.png)

 1. Under *Metric*, select the specific environment component to provide alerts for.
 To set the metric, select the downward arrow to expand the dropdown list.
 Select a component to monitor from the list.
+You can hover over any metric component name to view its definition.

 Optionally, you can also select a label to add a filter for the metric.

 2. Under *Conditions*, specify values for the following fields: